claudiosegala/game-dev/README.md

 # [Penguin](https://github.com/claudiosegala/penguin)

-A small game to train on how to use SDL2
+A small game of a penguin vs aliens.
+The goal of this development is to get use to SDL2.

 ## Running